Satisfactory Academic Progress

 The student is required to submit their appeal in writing.
 The appeal must include the following information:

 - A full explanation of the circumstances that led to their inability to meet the minimum progress requirements.

 - Supporting documentation verifying the circumstances.

 - A personalized academic plan.
 With the assistance of their academic advisor, the student is expected to explore options available to eliminate deficiencies, as well as develop a realistic term-by-term listing of specific courses to be taken toward graduation and non-course requirements to be completed (e.g., advancement to candidacy, qualifying examinations, dissertation defense).
 This plan is designed to ensure that the student will be able to meet the satisfactory academic progress standard by a specified point in time.
 The academic plan is signed by the academic advisor, department chair, and school academic dean.

 If the appeal is approved, the student will be expected to adhere to the units and courses specified in the academic plan portion of the appeal.
 The academic plan will be closely monitored by the Financial Aid Office staff.
 Failure to follow the courses and units outlined may constitute the basis for future denial of financial aid.

 The progress of students on an academic plan will be reviewed at the end of one payment period, and then according to the academic plan—but not less frequently than the rest of the institution's population.

 Financial aid eligibility reinstatement

 A student who has failed to make satisfactory progress but who has appealed financial aid suspension and has had eligibility for aid reinstated is placed on financial aid probation.
-Clear financial aid eligibility will be regained when they are again in compliance with the satisfactory academic progress standard.
+Clear financial aid eligibility will be regained when they are again in compliance with the SAP standard.